Midi Players

 Here we first consider some general issues concerning midi players.
-Then we look at a range of available players for various types of device.
+Then we look at a range of available players organised by platform.
 Finally some information is provided about an issue that may arise, the possible conversion of midi files to MP3 format.

 What we need